Bioconductor/BiocStickers/README.md

 This repository contains stickers for some Bioconductor packages.
 Fork this repo and create a pull request if you would like to add a sticker for your package too.
-Please also add your sticker to the main REAMDE file (ordered alphabetically).
-Please limite the sticker file size(s) to 500KB.
+Please also add your sticker to the main README file (ordered alphabetically).
+Please limit the sticker file size(s) to 500KB.

 If you would like to modify existing ones, please open an issue and discuss changes with the sticker maintainer.